- 1.1. I need a visa to speak at the conference

 Please bring the following with you:

-Your certificate will also be always available for download through your AOP account in the ‘Participations’ section here.
+Your certificate will also be available for download through your AOP account in the ‘Participations’ section here.

-NOTA: please note that each congress has its own accreditation system
+NOTA: please note that each congress has its own accreditation system.

 6.2.
-How do I obtain my Speaker Certificate ?
+How do I obtain my speaker certificate?

-To retrieve your Speaker Certificate, you will need to login to your speaker account and submit the 'online evaluation' form that becomes available when the congress ends.
-Once completed, your Speaker Certificate will be available for download through your ‘Participations’ section here.
+It is necessary to login to your account and complete the 'online evaluation' form that will automatically become available once the congress ends.
+When the evaluation is completed, your speaker certificate will be available for download through your AOP account in the 'Participations’ section here.

 6.3.
 How can I get my CME credits?

-AOP are commonly accredited at several levels according to the conference location.
-The number of CME credits that we offer participants varies according to the duration of the congress and the organism of accreditation, given that the evaluation differs from one country to another.
+AOP conferences are commonly accredited at several levels according to the conference location.
+The number of CME credits that we offer varies according to the duration of the congress and the organism of accreditation, given that the evaluation differs from one country to another.